What is marketing automation software and what does it do today?

 The market is quickly evolving, as modern marketers demand integrated marketing functionality that rapidly translates into bottom-line return.

 Lead management comprises three functions: lead capture, lead scoring and lead nurturing.
 Leads are captured from a variety of sources that feed the marketing automation database, including (but not limited to) website visitors, social media, paid digital campaigns, email marketing respondents, trade show attendees and purchased third-party lists.
-Platforms will vary based on the ease with which additional lead sources can be captured, such as through an open API, or whether the platform offers landing page optimization.
+Tools will vary based on the ease with which additional lead sources can be captured, such as through an open API, or whether the software offers landing page optimization.

 Lead scoring assigns a value to each lead based on a predetermined set of rules or criteria.
 Traditional lead scoring models are generally based on two sets of data values: behavior (i.e., site purchases, browsing, social posts) and demographics/firmographics.
-Many marketing automation platforms now offer predictive scoring driven by machine learning, which can incorporate hundreds of data points by sourcing websites, social networks and internal systems such as the CRM and marketing database itself to calculate scores.
+Many digital marketing automation tools now offer predictive scoring driven by machine learning, which can incorporate hundreds of data points by sourcing websites, social networks and internal systems such as the CRM and marketing database itself to calculate scores.

 Lead nurturing is the process of keeping prospects engaged with the brand through periodic, personalized communications or campaigns until they are ready to buy.
-Marketing automation platforms may offer a number of pre-built nurturing steps or actions, as well as allow users to customize their content and process.
+Marketing automation software may offer a number of pre-built nurturing steps or actions, as well as allow users to customize their content and process.
 These efforts are meant to build a relationship between the brand and its prospects, and drive interaction with sales if and when the prospect is ready.

 Virtually all of the marketing automation platforms profiled in this report provide a standard set of analytics that track quantifiable data such as website visitor activity, pages viewed, time spent on site, emails opened, content downloaded and campaign responses.
 More vendors are offering predictive analytics and models based on machine learning, which uses algorithms to process data and surface trends or insights that enable marketers to customize visitor experiences and marketing campaigns.